Tristram – Duke Tristram of Lindisfarne

-The report form below is an OFFICIAL complaint/report – it will send a copy of the report to the Kingdom Seneschal AND the Kingdom Advocates.
+If you would like to file an official report to the Advocates, please fill out this Report Form.
+NOTE: This will send a copy of the report to the Kingdom Seneschal AND the Kingdom Advocates.

-If you are not seeking to make an official report, but would like to speak to an advocate, please go to the next tab to request contact.
+If you are not seeking to make an official report, but would like to speak to an advocate, please instead fill out the Request for Advocate Contact form.

 Cases that present an immediate threat to self, others, or property should be considered an emergency and should be directed to the authorities/police by calling 911.